Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers

 This is part of our ongoing coverage of the coronavirus and how it affects those living with lupus.
 Make sure you also take a look at our FAQs answered by our Health Educators for overall health advice for people with lupus dealing with the coronavirus.
 We also have tips for refilling your hydroxychloroquine (Plaquenil) prescription.

-I am reading that hydroxychloroquine (Plaquenil) may help in fighting the coronavirus (COVID-19) virus.
+I am reading that hydroxychloroquine (Plaquenil) may help in fighting the coronavirus (COVID-19).

-I have been taken off hydroxychloroquine (Plaquenil).
+I have been taken off hydroxychloroquine.
 Should I start taking it again?

 Answer: You should not make any changes to your lupus medication or treatment plan unless directed by your lupus doctor.
 Your doctor knows your symptoms and health status best.

 Answer: The Food and Drug Administration (FDA) has posted a notice of a shortage of hydroxychloroquine.
 It is not possible to predict the full scope and duration of the shortage or the long term impact the coronavirus pandemic will have on the supply of hydroxychloroquine.
+At this time, it is unknown whether ending the EUA will impact the current hydroxychloroquine shortage.
 We are actively working with all relevant stakeholders, including

 - our medical and scientific advisors,

 - federal and state officials,